As an Amazon Associate, Reel Adventure Fishing earns from qualifying purchases. We may earn commissions when you buy

 The opposite is true for outgoing tides – as the water withdraws, they will wait and feed on whatever bait is carried back out with the tide.
 Channels and deeper areas are good places to find these cautious fish on an outgoing tide.
 Work these locations for some terrific action.

 Shrimp, pinfish, small crabs, finger mullet, and cut fish are some of the best Red Drum bait.
-They can be fished under a float or free-lined into currents past structures or grass flats where the fish are.
+They can be fished under a float or free-lined into currents past structures or grass flats where the bait are.
 Many anglers, however, believe that the best way to catch redfish is by using lures, and there are several artificial lures that work well in catching them.

 They include gold spoons, several varieties of popular soft swimming lures, and jigs.
 Fish these around structures during rising and falling tides.
 Tackle selection should include spinning or baitcasting gear using a quality fishing line of 10 to 20 lb rating and a 1/0 to 4/0 hook.

 Redfish Taste and Eating

 Because much of the Redfish’s diet consists of eating small crabs and shrimp, you would be right to assume that the taste has a sweet-moderate flavor and not oily at all.
 The flesh is firm with a slight reddish tint that turns to pure white when cooked.

 Big Reds can be a chore to clean; removing the large scales is a challenge.
-Having said that, many Redfish fishermen prefer to fillet with an electric knife, first removing the fillet from along the backbone, and then using the electric knife to cut the fillet from the skin and scales.
+Having said that, many Redfish fishermen prefer to fillet with an electric knife, first removing the fillet from along the backbone, and then cutting the fillet from the skin and scales.
 Removing the skin prior to cooking is also recommended to avoid having a strong flavor.

 Fish over 15 lbs, however, can become tough and have a consistency comparable with chicken, rather than the flaky texture of many species of fish.
 Younger fish are often indistinguishable in flavor from Black Drum.